 Program Coordinators are expected to complete 1,700 hours of service from 1 October 2019 to 31 August 2020, which is an average of 40 hours per week.
 Benefits include a twice monthly living allowance of $628, 60 hours of training, and 35 hours of supervision towards the CARC Recovery Coach Certification.
 Capacity Building Fellows who successfully complete a term of service also receive a Segal AmeriCorps Education Award of up to $5,815 which may be used to pay educational costs at post-secondary educational institutions or to repay student loans.
 Capacity Building Fellows may be eligible for federal student loan forbearance and interest accrual payments, health insurance allowance, and child care vouchers.

 East Bridgewater and/or Plymouth Police Departments

 To apply, please email your resume and cover letter to firstname.lastname@example.org.
 In your cover letter, please indicate the role to which you are applying (Recovery Coach and/or Program Coordinator) and the specific areas or departments that you are interested in serving with.
 Please include “Recovery Corps Application” in the subject line of your email.
-Applications will be considered on a rolling basis, with priority given to individuals who apply by 31 August 2019.
+Applications will be considered on a rolling basis.
 Applicants are encouraged to apply as soon as possible.
 Incomplete applications will not be considered.
 No phone calls please.
-Members will begin service on 1 October 2019 and end service on 31 August 2020.

 PAARI is an equal opportunity employer and reasonable accommodations can be made to enable individuals with disabilities to participate in the interview process, orientation, and service.